IlyVoid/ProtectiveBeaver/README.md

 ---

-Protective Beaver is a security script designed to help you enhance the security of your Arch Linux system.
-It automates various tasks like malware scanning, file permission checking, log analysis, firewall status verification, and more.
+Protective Beaver is a comprehensive security script designed to harden your Arch Linux system.
+It automates security checks, vulnerability scans, and system hardening tasks with minimal user interaction.

 This script will:

-- Check if essential security tools like ClamAV, rkhunter, and fail2ban are installed.
+- Verify installation of security tools (ClamAV, rkhunter, fail2ban)
-- Scan your system for malware using ClamAV.
-- Check file permissions and allow you to fix any weak permissions.
+- Perform malware scans and rootkit detection
+- Analyze system configurations and network exposure
+- Implement security best practices with user consent
-- Scan system logs for suspicious activity (e.g., brute force attempts).
+- Generate structured audit logs for future review
-- Ensure your firewall (UFW) is enabled and provide an option to enable it.
-- Set up reminders for periodic security checks via cron.

 ---